 The strategy: SME-based, entrepreneurial, long-term

-Acquiring, holding and further developing healthy industrial SMEs – that is GESCO AG’s strategy since it was founded in 1989.
+Acquiring, holding and further developing healthy industrial SMEs – that is GESCO SE’s strategy since it was founded in 1989.
 Our companies manage their operations independently under the umbrella of a slim-line holding company, but with its support.
 The goal: a strong group of “hidden champions”, market and technology leaders.

 Specialising in succession issues in SMEs

 There are numerous successful SMEs in Germany which lack a succession plan.
-It is these companies on which GESCO AG focuses.
+It is these companies on which GESCO SE focuses.
 Be it that the entrepreneur wants to leave the company quickly after the sale, be it that he wants to stay on board and further develop his company together with an industry experienced partner.

 The new chapter: NEXT LEVEL